r-barnes/ArcRasterRescue/README.md

 Compilation
 ===========

-To compile run:
+To compile use the standard cmake sequence:

+    mkdir build
+    cd build
+    cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo ..
     make

-Edit the makefile to include the `-DEXPLORE` flag to print additional information useful for development to stderr as the program runs.
+Add `-DEXPLORE=ON` to print additional information useful for development to stderr as the program runs.

 An executable called `arc_raster.exe` is produced.